wassimhamdi2/wassimhamdi2/README.md

 ---

-✨ *"Code is like humor.
-When you have to explain it, it's bad."*
+✨ *“Code is like humor.
+When you have to explain it, it’s bad.”*
 ⭐️ From [WassimHamdi2](https://github.com/wassimhamdi2)

 </div>